bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 #### PROBLEM 2: appsettings.Production.json - FileNotFoundException

 After running the command above, an Unhandled FileNotFoundException is thrown.
-This is a correct behavior, in the publishing step of the **DockerFile** **BUILD_CONFIGURATION=Release** is specified, which defaults to the Production environment.
+This is correct behavior, in the publishing step of the **DockerFile** **BUILD_CONFIGURATION=Release** is specified, which **defaults to the Production environment**.
 In the project directory, there is no appsettings.Production.json file.

 ```bash
 Unhandled exception.
 System.IO.FileNotFoundException: The configuration file 'appsettings.Production.json' was not found and is not optional.
 The expected physical path was '/app/appsettings.Production.json'.